 Ensure your finances meet your expectations for your dream home.
 Take the time to speak with you mortgage broker or bank about how much you owe on your existing home, what equity you have and how much you can borrow.

 Research real estate agents and speak to some trusted realtors to get an idea about how much your property is worth in the current market.
-It’s also worth conducing your own inquiries about the prices of similar properties are fetching in your neighbourhood.
+It’s also worth conducting your own inquiries about the prices of similar properties in your neighbourhood.

 What if I sell before a buy?